-Prince and his fairy courtiers are staggeringly beautiful, unrelentingly cruel, and exhausted by the tedium of the centuries—until they meet foster-siblings Josh and Ksenia.
+Prince and his faerie courtiers are staggeringly beautiful, unrelentingly cruel, and exhausted by the tedium of the centuries—until they meet foster-siblings Josh and Ksenia.
 Drawn in by their vivid emotions, undying love for each other, and passion for life, Prince will stop at nothing to possess them.

 how could i leave josh behind?

 I think about it a lot, how it all happened, how we came to be here.
 It’s not like I have anything else to do in the dull ebb of this place.
 Even the days here feel like a technicality, as if they don’t actually mark time.
 As if they have no function, except to help keep up the illusion that this is a real town, and that we still count as real people now that we live inside it.

 I don’t know why I’m so preoccupied with going over my memories, getting them exactly right.
 My story won’t save anyone else.
 No one else will ever know it.
 Or if they do, that will mean it’s too late for them too.